 Time leads me to belonging’s grace.
 The drifting mountains, sifting hills, forests enclave, gravel pounds.
-Walking til’ my feat falls flat, I rest under trees why leaves camouflage me.
-Already west when my quest is back home.. in a faint, beckoning assuage.
-Reminiscent of Ma who always cared too much, with her love undying now a comforting memory, as footsteps in my soul on a path to soar.
-Black-eyed Susans and their friends breaking earth around me.
-Do they sing when they see the sun?
+Walking til’ my feat falls flat; I rest under trees why leaves camouflage me.
+Already west when my quest is back home… in a faint, beckoning assuage; reminiscent of Ma who always cared too much – with her undying love now a comforting memory – as footsteps in my soul on a path to soar.
+Black-eyed Susans and their friends break earth around me.. do they sing when they see the sun?
 A shout, a gasp, or a sigh for eternity?
 What do they believe?
-The strum of petals forgiving sin; steady growth like beard and wind; bark that bites, angels who romp, and heartbeat knock, tick-tock, of a flock.
+The strum of petals forgiving sin; steady growth like beard or wind; bark that bites, angels who romp, and heartbeat knock, tick-tock, of a flock.
 Do they or the birds above see me?
 Window’s fog is revealing fingerprinted faces, and a Portland, Maine man, David Lamb, has Rhode Islands across lakes of succumbing fate to find The Devil Dancing.